 Saudi Arabia, Russia, Kuwait, and Venezuela favored a nine-month extension of the production cut deal.
-OPEC’s (Organization of the Petroleum Exporting Countries) meeting will be held on May 25, 2017, in Vienna.
+OPEC’s (Organization of the Petroleum Exporting Countries) meeting will be held on May 25, 2017, in Viennaoptimism about the deal.
 The meeting could officially declare whether the production cut deal will be extended for six months or nine months.

 OPEC and Russia could pressure oil prices

 The production cut deal could expire by December 2017 or 1Q18.
 So, OPEC and Russia could ramp up their production in 2Q18.
 US crude oil production is expected to hit a 48-year high in 2018.
 All of these factors could lead to a surplus in the oil market by 2H18.
 It would pressure crude oil prices.

 Goldman Sachs (GS) thinks that a rise in production from OPEC, Russia, and the US in 2H18 could lead to renewed oversupply by the end of 2018.
 Lower crude oil prices have a negative impact oil and gas producers’ earnings in the Middle East and US like Saudi Aramco, Chevron (CVX), and ExxonMobil (XOM).

 Next, we’ll analyze how Libya and Nigeria’s crude oil production impacts the crude oil market.